truzmeto/LoanStatusPrediction/kernel.md

 * Save name of the loan issued month
 * Get credita agae from issue data and earliest credit line
 * Again drop some unnecessary columns

+###  Feature Cleaning

+Here, I call a function that performs data cleaning that is located in 'src/utility.py' file.

 ```python